Di-Shizuka/rsschool-cv/cv.md

 * Course "Quick start.
 Programmer.
 Digital Professions" by [GeekBrains](gb.ru) (completed)
 * HTML & CSS tutorials by [Mimo](https://mimo.org) (in progress)
-* Course «JavaScript/Front-end.
-Stage 0» by RS School (in progress)
+* Course "JavaScript/Front-end.
+Stage 1" by RS School (in progress)
+* Course "Web-developer" by Federal State Educational Budgetary Institution of Higher Education "Financial University under the Government of the Russian Federation" (in progress)

 ## Languages